gavinkou/AstroDate/README.md

 ```

 ### Converting to Astronomical Time Scales
 One of the most powerful features of the `AstroDate` class is it's ability to convert between astronomical time scales.
+Time scale conversions are calculated using adapted versions of the algorithms provided by the International Astronomical Union's SOFA library along with data obtained from The International Earth Rotation and Reference Systems Service.

-Following time scales are supported:
+The Following time scales are supported:

      | Description
 -----|---------------------------